peeratchaikleebbua/ns_frontend/README.md

 │   │   └── login/                      # login page for the app
 │   │   └── todo/                       # todo page for the app
 │   │   └── api/
 │   │       ├── auth/                   # auth api related
-│   │       ├── todo/                   # todo api related// to avoid CORS issue on client side
 ├── .env                            # Environment variables